RoboJackets/ros-training/code/instructions/week7.md

 Also, make a publisher for `/event/race_started` of type `std_msgs::Bool` for if the race has begun
 3. Color threshold the image for green and red (both states of the start light)
 4. Remove small noise and connect related components by using morphological transformations
-5. Check which state the start light is in by checking if there exist a sufficiently large circular shape in the thresholded images.
+5. Check which state the start light is on by checking if there exist a sufficiently large circular shape in the thresholded images.
-[Hint](#spoiler "check if there exist a contour with an area above a specified area threshold and a circularity above a specified circularity threshold")
+[Hint](#spoiler "check if there exist a contour with an area larger than a specified area threshold and a circularity larger than a specified circularity threshold")
 6. Check if the red light is on, then if the red light turns off and the green light turns on within the next 1 second, publish that the race has started.